-STAGE II TRAFFIC VOLUMES
+FUTURE TRAFFIC VOLUMES

-Stage II development trips were included in the intersection analysis.
-The list of currently approved Stage II developments is provided by City staff.
-These Stage II trips also included the impacts from the Frog Pond Crossing and Frog Pond Vista subdivisions.
-A list of all these developments is included in the appendix.
+Traffic volumes were estimated at the study intersections for the three future analysis scenarios.
+The future scenarios include various combinations of three types of traffic: Existing, Project, and Stage II.
+Stage II development trips are included based on the list of currently approved Stage II developments provided by City staff.9 These Stage II trips also included the vehicle trip generation from the Frog Pond Crossing, Frog Pond Vista, and Frog Pond Estates subdivisions.
+A list of all these Stage II developments is included in the appendix.
+Figure 4 shows the PM peak hour traffic volumes for the following scenarios: Existing + Project, Existing + Stage II, Existing + Project + Stage II.